rcao1997/IWU-IT-App/README.md

 # How to use this app?

-This app has 5 tabs in the bottom line: Home, FAQ, Live Chat, Submit a ticket and Search.
+This app has 4 tabs in the bottom line: Home, Live Chat, Submit a ticket and Search.

 In the home page, we have 5 categories (will change) for users to select: network, email, change password, cable TV and software.
 When the users click on those categories, the app will lead the users to another page that describes the detailed information in this category.

-In the FAQ page, the users will see the IT FAQs and find their own questions quickly based on the well-organized questions and answers.
+Inside the page for each category, there is related information in FAQ format, and the questions are listed by frequency.
+The questions we have for now is a first draft, and will be improved for better explanation.

 In the Live Chat page, the users can have a live chat with the student workers in ITS Help Desk and have their issues being solved.